timwfitnum/Validus-MemeGen/README.md

 Stack (imported from Chakra-UI) was an element used to position the memes list as well as the text boxes in a simple and neat manner.

 The code for the project itself has been broken up into many different components, each with their own respective functionality and importance.
-Please read below on [Componenets](#component-use---my-biggest-victory) for more information.
+Please read below on [Components](#component-use---my-biggest-victory) for more information.

 # Struggles
 #### (More of a personal note - but please feel free to read)